-The Porcupine Caribou Herd's range covers over 250,000 square kilometres of northern tundra.
+The Porcupine Caribou Herd's range covers over 250,000 square kilometres of northern tundra between Alaska, the Yukon and the Northwest Territories.
 Understanding changes to the herd's habitat or potential impacts of development in the area is important to ensure the sustainable management of the herd.
-The PCMB relies on the Porcupine Caribou Technical Committee — a team of experts — to provide advice about the herd's use of its habitat and the influence of human activities in its range .

 The Porcupine Caribou herd migrates vast distances each year, usually between Alaska and Yukon's arctic coast in the spring and the Yukon's Ogilvie Mountains in winter.
 This animated map lets you explore the migration patterns of Porcupine caribou over time using satellite data gathered since 1997.

 Taking care of the herd’s range has been an important focus of land managers over the past 50 years.
 In Canada, two major national parks (Ivvavik and Vuntut) and other conservation areas have been established to protect key habitats.
 In Alaska, the Arctic National Wildlife Refuge has been an important conservation area to protect the calving grounds of the herd.

 For the most part, the range of the Porcupine Caribou herd is undeveloped.
 However, there are a few critical locations where development activities are increasing and may pose challenges to the herd.

 The Arctic National Wildlife Refuge was established in 1980 under the Alaska National Interest Lands Conservation Act in 1980.
 However, Section 1002 of the Act deferred a decision on whether or not to allow oil and gas exploration and development on 1.5 million acres in the coastal plain.
 Since then, the “1002 Lands” have been a focus of debate between those interested in seeing it developed and those who wish to ensure its protection.
 For the Porcupine Caribou Herd, the 1002 lands are critical calving habitat.